 “We know discrimination exists in the sharing economy,” said Dennis Zhang, assistant professor of operations and manufacturing management at Olin.
 “We wanted to find out how do we prevent it, and how do we mitigate it?”

-In a working paper, Zhang and his co-authors, Ruomen Cui, assistant professor at the Kelly School of Business at Indiana University, and Jun Li, assistant professor at University of Michigan’s Stephen M. Ross School of Business, conducted two randomized field experiments among more than 1,200 Airbnb hosts in Boston, Chicago and Seattle.
+In a working paper, Zhang and his co-authors, Ruomen Cui, assistant professor at the Kelley School of Business at Indiana University, and Jun Li, assistant professor at University of Michigan’s Stephen M. Ross School of Business, conducted two randomized field experiments among more than 1,200 Airbnb hosts in Boston, Chicago and Seattle.

 The researchers used fictitious guest accounts and sent accommodation requests to the hosts from those accounts.